COMSOC-Community/pabutools/docs-source/source/usage/rules.rst

         ApprovalBallot({p[0], p[8]})
     ])

-    # By passing a sat_class, the profile is automatically converted to a satisfaction profile
+    # The rule does not require a sat_class argument
     outcome = sequential_phragmen(
         instance,
         profile